Writing Assembler for Sega Genesis #5

 The first article dedicated to writing games for the classic Sega Genesis console in Motorola 68000 Assembler.

-Let’s write the simplest endless loop for Sega.
-For this we need: an assembler, an emulator with a disassembler, a favorite text editor, a basic understanding of the structure of the Sega rom.
+Let’s write the simplest infinite loop for Sega.
+For this we will need: assembler, emulator with disassembler, favorite text editor, basic understanding of Sega ROM structure.

-For development, I use my own Gen68KryBaby assembler/disassembler:
+For development, I use my own assembler/Dizassembler GEN68KRYBABY:

 https://gitlab.com/demensdeum/gen68krybaby/

-The tool is developed in Python 3, for assembly, a file with the extension .asm or .gen68KryBabyDisasm is supplied to the input, the output is a file with the extension .gen68KryBabyAsm.bin, which can be run in the emulator or on a real console (carefully, step away, the console may explode!)
+The tool is developed in Python 3, for assembly a file with the extension .asm or .gen68KryBabyDisasm is fed to the input, the output is a file with the extension .gen68KryBabyAsm.bin, which can be run in an emulator or on a real console (be careful, move away, the console may explode!)

-Roms disassembling is also supported, for this you need to put a rom file to the input, without the .asm or .gen68KryBabyDisasm extensions.
+ROM disassembly is also supported, for this you need to supply a ROM file to the input, without the .asm or .gen68KryBabyDisasm extensions.
 Opcode support will increase or decrease depending on my interest in the topic, the participation of contributors.

 Structure

-The Sega rom header occupies the first 512 bytes.
-It contains information about the game, name, supported peripherals, check sum, and other system flags.
-I suppose that without a title, the prefix will not even look at the rom, thinking that it is incorrect, like “what are you giving me here?”
+The Sega ROM header takes up the first 512 bytes.
+It contains information about the game, the title, supported peripherals, checksum, and other system flags.
+I assume that without the header, the console won’t even look at the ROM, thinking that it’s invalid, like “what are you giving me here?”

 NOP